mozaik-association/mozaik/docs/Contacts Module.md

 ## Membership Statuses

-A all membership wrokflow has been implemented in mozaik.
-Members are linked to a status and these can evolve over time according to the workflows.
-Members of the organisation will move from one status to another over time according to certain rules.
+A complete membership workflow has been implemented in Mozaik.
+Members are linked to a membership status that evolves over time according to certain rules.
 !!! info

-    This workflow can be easily adapted if it does not meet the exact needs of the organisation.
+    This workflow can easily be adapted if it does not meet the exact needs of the organisation.

 <figure markdown>
 ![screenshot 9](img/screen9.png)